-What to do in Nice, from the best beaches, great walks, a jogging map, bicycling, watersports, hiking, and skiing…
+What to do in Nice, from the best beaches, great walks, bicycling, hiking, and more…

 Best Beaches in Nice Public beach or private beach?
 The best beaches in Nice for water sports, dining, cocktails, hipsters, families with kids, and the best beach deals if you’re on a budget.